Turkey has unique mixture of western and the eastern culture.

 - Driving side of the road: right

-- General speed limits: 120 on motorway, 90 on main roads, 50 on urban roads (Never forget to read the signs.)
+- General speed limits: 120 on the motorway, 90 on main roads, 50 on urban roads (Never forget to read the signs.)

 - Parking suggestions: There is no metered parking in Turkey, and in residential areas, parking vehicles on the road is generally not permitted.
 Towns and cities in Turkey have parking lots and areas for parking.